Why are hormonal drugs dangerous? What are progestin oral contraceptives? Do hormonal contraceptives affect the thyroid gland?

 Between the ages of 19 and 35, women can use all known methods of contraception.
 However, it should be borne in mind that the use of combined oral contraceptives is more reliable and effective.

-In addition to oral contraceptives, other methods are also popular in our country: the introduction of an intrauterine device, the use of a condom, the use of injectable methods of contraception.
+In addition to oral contraceptives, other methods are also popular in our country: insertion of an intrauterine device, use of a condom, and use of injection methods of contraception.

-It has been proven that birth control pills are used not only for contraception, but also for therapeutic and prophylactic purposes for diseases such as infertility, inflammatory and oncological diseases, and menstrual irregularities.
-The only drawback to be aware of is that hormonal contraceptives do not protect women from sexually transmitted infections.
+It has been proven that birth control pills are used not only for contraception, but also for therapeutic and preventive purposes for diseases such as infertility, inflammatory and oncological diseases, and menstrual irregularities.
+The only drawback you need to be aware of is that hormonal contraceptives do not protect a woman from sexually transmitted infections.

 The most common remedies at this age are Janine, Yarina, Regulon.

-What contraceptive pills are better to take after 35 years?
+Which birth control pills are best to take after 35 years of age?

-Doctors say that at this age, women should be protected from unwanted pregnancies using intrauterine devices, because. at this age, steroids, due to the presence of diseases acquired by a woman, are contraindicated.
+Doctors say that at this age women should be protected from unwanted pregnancy by using intrauterine devices, because At this age, steroids, due to the presence of diseases acquired by the woman, are contraindicated.

-A woman may suffer from diseases of the cervix, endometriosis, endocrinological diseases - diabetes, thyrotoxicosis, obesity.
+A woman may suffer from cervical diseases, endometriosis, endocrinological diseases - diabetes, thyrotoxicosis, obesity.
 Many women smoke.
 These factors complicate the selection of hormonal contraceptives.

-Steroids are prescribed only with a guaranteed absence of contraindications.
+Steroids are prescribed only if there are no contraindications.
 The latest generation combined contraceptive pills and three-phase drugs are preferred: Femoden, Triziston, Silest, Triquilar, Marvelon, Tri-regol.

-For this group of women, products with a low content of hormones, as well as "mini-drink" preparations, are excellent.
+For this group of women, products with a low content of hormones, as well as “mini-pill” preparations, are excellent.
 Hormonal contraception is combined with the therapeutic effect of new generation drugs.
 The most popular of them is Femulen.
-It can be used if a woman has diseases such as thrombophlebitis, a previous heart attack and stroke, hypertension, severe headaches such as migraine, and some gynecological diseases.
+It can be used if a woman has diseases such as thrombophlebitis, previous heart attack and stroke, hypertension, severe migraine-type headaches, and some gynecological diseases.

-After the age of 45, ovarian function gradually decreases, the likelihood of pregnancy decreases, but is still possible.
-Many women at this age are still ovulating, and fertilization of the egg can occur.
+After 45 years, ovarian function gradually decreases, the likelihood of pregnancy decreases, but is still possible.
+Many women at this age still ovulate, and fertilization of the egg can occur.

-Undoubtedly, a woman is able to become pregnant and give birth to a child, but at the same time, pregnancy often proceeds with complications, since at this age there is a rather large bouquet of various diseases.
-Usually there are diseases of the cardiovascular system, liver and kidneys, chronic disorders of the reproductive system.
-All factors can serve as contraindications for the appointment of hormonal contraceptives.
-Smoking and the presence of other bad habits also complicate the use of birth control pills.
+Undoubtedly, a woman is able to become pregnant and give birth to a child, but pregnancy often occurs with complications, since at this age there is a fairly large bouquet of various diseases.
+Usually there are diseases of the cardiovascular system, liver and kidneys, chronic dysfunctions of the reproductive system.
+All factors can serve as contraindications for the prescription of hormonal contraceptives.
+Smoking and other bad habits also complicate the use of birth control pills.

-Very often, by the age of 40, women no longer plan pregnancy, and unwanted pregnancies are artificially interrupted.
-Abortion, especially during this period, has consequences that threaten the woman's health.
-Frequent complications of abortion are the development of uterine fibroids, cancer, severe manifestations of menopause.
-The possibility of developing diseases indicates the need for contraception in this period.
+Very often, by the age of 40, women no longer plan a pregnancy, and unwanted pregnancies are artificially terminated.
+Abortion, especially during this period, has consequences that threaten a woman’s health.
+Frequent complications of abortion are the development of uterine fibroids, cancer, and severe manifestations of menopause.
+The possibility of developing diseases indicates the need for contraception during this period.

-Also, birth control pills are prescribed for many gynecological diseases, osteoporosis, to prevent the development of ovarian and uterine cancer.
+Birth control pills are also prescribed for many gynecological diseases, osteoporosis, and to prevent the development of ovarian and uterine cancer.

-At the age of over 45, it is promising to use low-dose hormonal drugs, mini-pill tablets, injectables and implants that are implanted under the skin (for example, Norplant).
+At the age of over 45 years, it is promising to use low-dose hormonal drugs, mini-pills, injections and implants that are implanted under the skin (for example, Norplant).

 • if a woman smokes;

-• if a woman suffers from diseases of the heart and blood vessels - heart attack, stroke, thrombosis;
+• if a woman suffers from heart and vascular diseases - heart attack, stroke, thrombosis;

-• in severe liver diseases with the development of liver failure;
+• in case of severe liver diseases with the development of liver failure;

-At this age, the modern drug Femulen is often used, which has practically no side effects.
+At this age, the modern drug Femulen is often used, which has virtually no side effects.

 For pregnancy

-When taking hormonal contraceptives, pregnancy is quite possible in cases where the woman does not take the pills correctly, or the regimen for taking them has been violated.
-If pregnancy is suspected or established, the drug should be discontinued immediately.
+When taking hormonal contraceptives, pregnancy is quite possible if a woman takes the pills incorrectly or the regimen for taking them is disrupted.
+If pregnancy is suspected or established, the drug must be discontinued immediately.

-Taking hormonal drugs in the first three weeks of pregnancy does not adversely affect the condition of the fetus and the health of the woman.
+Taking hormonal drugs in the first three weeks of pregnancy does not have a negative effect on the condition of the fetus and the health of the woman.

 Overall for the body

-Hormonal contraceptives have different effects on a woman's body.
-In order to timely identify the side effects of contraceptives, a woman taking these drugs is obliged to consult with her doctor twice a year.
-Contraceptives can affect the microflora of the vagina.
+Hormonal contraceptives have different effects on a woman’s body.
+In order to promptly identify side effects of contraceptives, a woman taking these drugs is required to consult with her doctor twice a year.
+Contraceptives can affect the vaginal microflora.
 This influence manifests itself in various symptoms.
-Some people develop signs of thrush (bacterial vaginitis) because taking drugs containing progestogens leads to a decrease in the level of lactobacilli in the vagina.
-In this case, it is possible to cancel the tablets for a time when the level of estrogen is restored and the symptoms disappear.
+Some people develop signs of thrush (bacterial vaginitis) because taking medications containing gestagens leads to a decrease in the level of lactobacilli in the vagina.
+In this case, it is possible to discontinue the pills until the estrogen level is restored and the symptoms disappear.

 For the development of mastopathy

-Experts say that with the right choice of birth control pills and the correct mode of their use, mastopathy cannot develop.
-Another thing is when a woman has a hormonal imbalance, there are chronic gynecological diseases, diseases of the liver, kidneys, adrenal glands.
-Hormonal imbalance, stress, depression, abortion, breast trauma can lead to mastopathy.
+Experts say that with the right choice of birth control pills and the correct regimen for their use, mastopathy cannot develop.
+Another thing is when a woman has hormonal imbalances, there are chronic gynecological diseases, diseases of the liver, kidneys, and adrenal glands.
+Hormonal imbalance, stress, depression, abortion, breast injury can lead to mastopathy.

-Contraceptives should be selected only by a doctor.
+Contraception should only be selected by a doctor.
 The doctor must take into account all the characteristics of a particular woman, her state of health, age, heredity, phenotype, bad habits, lifestyle, sexual activity.
-With the wrong selection of the drug, no doubt, the risk of developing mastopathy increases.
+If the drug is selected incorrectly, without a doubt, the risk of developing mastopathy increases.

-It is important to start taking hormonal drugs only after consultation and examination by a specialist - in this case, you will avoid undesirable consequences and possible complications.
+It is important to start taking hormonal medications only after consultation and examination by a specialist - in this case, you will avoid unwanted consequences and possible complications.

 Do birth control pills help with menopause and androgenetic alopecia?

-Effective treatment for women during menopause and with androgenetic alopecia can be pills and creams that contain estrogen and progesterone.
+An effective treatment for women during menopause and with androgenetic alopecia can be tablets and creams containing estrogen and progesterone.

 Is it possible to leave without a doctor's prescription?

-Birth control pills are prescription drugs and only a doctor can prescribe them.
+Birth control pills are prescription drugs and can only be prescribed by a doctor.
 The law does not prohibit the sale of hormonal contraceptives without a prescription.
 But only a doctor can help you choose the right method and means of contraception.

-So, you have become the “proud” owner of a prescription for a hormonal drug that your doctor prescribed for treatment or contraception.
-Since any hormonal drugs have a rather serious effect on a woman's body, you need to remember a few rules that will help you avoid not-so-good consequences:
+So, you have become the “proud” owner of a prescription for a hormonal drug that your doctor prescribed to you for treatment or contraception.
+Since any hormonal drugs have a rather serious effect on a woman’s body, you need to remember several rules that will help you avoid not very good consequences:

-1. Immediately set a reminder on your mobile phone to take a pill (best in the evening, when the main things are done).
+1. Immediately set a reminder on your mobile phone to take a pill (preferably in the evening, when the main tasks are done).

-2. At the time of taking hormonal drugs, forget about alcohol.
-The only exception is those days when you have a break in taking pills, and then it is undesirable to use too much.
-It is known that alcohol and drugs can increase or decrease the effect of each other.
-And there may be completely unpredictable consequences that will arise much later, and you are unlikely to associate this with that fun evening that you spent with a glass in your hands.
+2. While taking hormonal medications, forget about alcohol.
+The only exception is those days when you have a break from taking pills, and even then it is undesirable to take too much.
+It is known that alcohol and drugs can enhance or reduce each other's effects.
+Or there may be completely unpredictable consequences that will arise much later, and you are unlikely to associate this with that fun evening that you spent with a glass in your hands.

-3. Avoid stale foods, weird combinations, and hard-to-digest foods.
-For diarrhea (diarrhea) or vomiting can reduce the desired concentration of the drug and lead to the fact that instead of a “sleeping” cycle, you will get a completely “working” cycle that will nullify all treatment or contraception.
+3. Avoid stale foods, strange combinations, and hard-to-digest foods.
+Because diarrhea (diarrhea) or vomiting can reduce the required concentration of the drug and will lead to the fact that instead of a “sleep” cycle, you get a completely “working” cycle, which will negate all treatment or contraception.

-4. Remember that almost any hormonal agent "thickens" the blood.
-Therefore, monitor the state of your blood, take tests on time.
+4. Remember that almost any hormonal drugs “thicken” the blood.
+Therefore, monitor the condition of your blood and get tested on time.

 6. The most exciting moment is weight gain.
 Unfortunately, this is a common fact, no matter how doctors try to convince us.
-Of course, now hormonal drugs are improved, with a minimum dosage.
+Of course, hormonal medications are now improved, with minimal dosages.
 But still, the danger of weight gain remains.
-Here you need to know that in the first months of taking such pills, the body will send signals that it seems to be hungry, although you ate just an hour ago.
-Learn to catch this moment and don’t “get fooled by the provocations” of your own body.
+Here you need to know that in the first months of taking such pills, the body will send signals that it seems to be hungry, although you just ate an hour ago.
+Learn to seize this moment and don’t be fooled by your own body’s provocations.

 7. There are also cases of decreased libido.
 This is also quite natural and understandable.

 Be that as it may, hormonal drugs, like any medicine, have their advantages and disadvantages.
-But still, it is better to use them only for treatment, and for contraception it is better to consider other options, as more and more new studies have recently been opened on the negative effect of such drugs on the woman's body as a whole.
+But it is still better to use them only for treatment, and for contraception it is better to consider other options, since recently more and more new studies have been discovered on the negative effects of such drugs on the woman’s body as a whole.
 In any case, the choice is yours.

 Hormonal drugs are a group of drugs used for hormone therapy and containing hormones or their synthesized analogues.

-The effect of hormonal drugs on the body is well studied, and most of the studies are freely available to a wide range of readers.
+The effect of hormonal drugs on the body has been studied quite well, and most studies are freely available to a wide range of readers.

-There are hormonal agents containing hormones of natural origin (they are made from the glands of slaughtered cattle, urine and blood of various animals and humans), including both plant and synthetic hormones and their analogues, which naturally differ from natural ones in their chemical composition. , however, produce the same physiological effect on the body.
+There are hormonal products containing hormones of natural origin (they are made from the glands of slaughter cattle, urine and blood of various animals and humans), including plant ones, and synthetic hormones and their analogues, which, naturally, differ from natural ones in their chemical composition , however, produce the same physiological effect on the body.

-Hormonal agents are prepared in the form of oily and aqueous formulations for intramuscular or subcutaneous administration, as well as in the form of tablets and ointments (creams).
+Hormonal agents are prepared in the form of oil and aqueous formulations for intramuscular or subcutaneous administration, as well as in the form of tablets and ointments (creams).

-Traditional medicine uses hormonal drugs for diseases that are associated with a lack of production of certain hormones by the human body, for example, insulin deficiency in diabetes, sex hormones - with reduced ovarian function, triiodothyronine - with myxedema.
-This therapy is called substitution therapy and is carried out over a very long period of the patient's life, and sometimes throughout his life.
-Also, hormonal preparations, in particular, containing glucocorticoids, are prescribed as anti-allergic or anti-inflammatory drugs, and mineralocorticoids are prescribed for myasthenia gravis.
+Traditional medicine uses hormonal drugs for diseases that are associated with insufficient production of certain hormones by the human body, for example, deficiency of insulin in diabetes, sex hormones in decreased ovarian function, triiodothyronine in myxedema.
+This therapy is called replacement therapy and is carried out over a very long period of the patient’s life, and sometimes throughout his entire life.
+Also, hormonal drugs, in particular those containing glucocorticoids, are prescribed as antiallergic or anti-inflammatory drugs, and mineralocorticoids are prescribed for myasthenia gravis.

 The effect of hormonal ointments on the body

-Scientists have noted that in terms of the strength of the effect on the body, hormonal preparations for external use differ depending on the form of release.
-Ointments are considered the most powerful, and then (in descending order) creams, lotions, gels and liquid forms (sprays) already come.
+Scientists have noted that the strength of the effect on the body, hormonal preparations for external use differ depending on the form of release.
+Ointments are considered the most powerful, and then (in descending order) come creams, lotions, gels and liquid forms (sprays).
 Hormonal ointments containing topical corticosteroids are successfully used in the treatment of skin diseases of non-infectious origin, including allergic manifestations.
 Their action is aimed at eliminating the cause of rashes or skin irritations, which is the inflammatory process.

-Of course, unlike tablets or injections of hormonal agents, hormones contained in ointments are not absorbed into the blood in large doses, and therefore their effect on internal organs and systems is minimal.
+Of course, unlike tablets or injections of hormonal agents, hormones contained in ointments are not absorbed into the blood in large doses, therefore their effect on internal organs and systems is minimal.
 These ointments are quite effective, but require extreme caution and strict adherence to medical recommendations when used, that is, external hormonal agents must be applied in a strictly defined dosage, localized and in compliance with the rules indicated by the doctor.
-It is also undesirable for a long uncontrolled use of hormonal ointment, especially with a high concentration of active substances. about any SELF TREATMENT And SELF-APPOINTMENT hormonal ointments and speech to be CAN NOT.
+It is also undesirable to use hormonal ointment for a long time without control, especially with a high concentration of active substances.
+About nothing SELF-MEDICATION And SELF-ASSIGNMENT hormonal ointments and speech to be CAN'T.

-Although corticosteroid substances in ointments are synthesized, nevertheless, they regularly perform the functions of hormones.
-Therefore, many patients are concerned about the question of whether these compounds will have a detrimental effect on the metabolic processes of the body, regulated by the endocrine system.
-Scientists have proven that when released into the bloodstream (through the skin), hormones are indeed able to somewhat reduce the productivity of the adrenal glands, however, this occurs only during the period of external hormone therapy (application of ointments).
-After completion of the course of treatment, the activity of the adrenal glands is fully restored.
+Although the corticosteroid substances in ointments are synthesized, they nevertheless properly perform the functions of hormones.
+Therefore, many patients are concerned about whether these compounds will have a detrimental effect on the body’s metabolic processes regulated by the endocrine system.
+Scientists have proven that when they enter the blood (through the skin), hormones can actually somewhat reduce the productivity of the adrenal glands, however, this only happens during the period of external hormone therapy (applying ointments).
+After completing the course of treatment, the activity of the adrenal glands is completely restored.

 The effect of hormonal contraceptives on the body

-Since the advent of the first birth control pill (over 50 years ago), hormonal contraceptives have been a hot topic of debate.
+Since the introduction of the first birth control pill (more than 50 years ago), hormonal contraceptives have been the subject of heated debate.
 This topic has not lost its relevance to this day.
-Someone belongs to the supporters who claim that their state of health has noticeably improved from the constant use of hormones, and someone is an ardent opponent of the use of pills to prevent unwanted pregnancy.
-Undoubtedly, one thing - both the benefits and the harmful side effects of this form of contraception are well studied and have long been known.
+Some are supporters who claim that their health has noticeably improved from the constant use of hormones, while others are ardent opponents of using pills to prevent unwanted pregnancy.
+Undoubtedly, one thing is that both the benefits and harmful side effects of this form of contraception have been quite well studied and have long been known.

-The effect of hormonal contraceptives on the body is exclusively individual and depends on many factors.
-It should be borne in mind that the use of drugs is a direct intervention in the natural course of physiological processes in the body and a direct impact on the daily functioning of all systems and organs.
-That is why making a decision to take any medications, in particular hormones, CAN ONLY A DOCTOR, preferably, on the basis of a comprehensive examination and testing, including the state of the hormonal background.
+The effect of hormonal contraceptives on the body is entirely individual and depends on many factors.
+It should be borne in mind that the use of medications is a direct intervention in the natural course of physiological processes in the body and has a direct impact on the daily functioning of all systems and organs.
+That is why deciding to take any medications, in particular hormones, ONLY A DOCTOR CAN, preferably on the basis of a comprehensive examination and tests, including on the state of hormonal levels.

 The effect of hormonal pills on the body

-Like any drug, birth control pills affect the entire body as a whole.
+Like any medicine, birth control pills affect the entire body as a whole.
 It has been experimentally proven that regular long-term use of hormonal pills reduces the risk of cancer by an average of 50% (+ - 5%).
-But when a tumor is detected, hormonal drugs are no longer prescribed.
+But once a tumor is detected, hormonal drugs are no longer prescribed.

-Particular attention when taking hormonal contraceptives should be paid to the following recommendations:
+When taking hormonal contraceptives, special attention should be paid to the following recommendations:

-• pills designed to prevent unwanted pregnancy do not protect the female body from sexually transmitted diseases;
+• pills intended to protect against unwanted pregnancy do not protect the female body from sexually transmitted diseases;

-• women over 35 years of age when taking combined contraceptive pills should stop smoking, since in this case the risk of blockage of blood vessels increases significantly;
+• women over 35 years of age should stop smoking when taking combined contraceptive pills, as in this case the risk of vascular blockage increases significantly;

-• during feeding, it is undesirable to use tablets of a combined composition, since the estrogen in their composition affects the quality and composition of milk.
-In this case, tablets are prescribed containing only the hormone of the corpus luteum;
+• During breastfeeding, it is undesirable to use tablets of a combined composition, since the estrogen in their composition affects the quality and composition of milk.
+In this case, tablets containing only the corpus luteum hormone are prescribed;

-• if you are prescribed drugs, you must inform your doctor that you are taking hormonal contraceptives;
+• if you are prescribed medications, you must inform your doctor that you are taking hormonal contraceptives;

-• if there was a pass in taking the pills, then it becomes necessary to use additional contraceptives, for example, condoms.
+• If there is a miss in taking pills, then there is a need to use additional contraceptives, for example, condoms.

-For women with severe forms of endocrine diseases, such as diabetes mellitus, as well as those with pathology of the heart and blood vessels, neoplasms, taking oral contraceptives is undesirable.
-The attending physician will tell you more about the effect of hormonal drugs on the body, since their appointment is advisable only after a complete examination, taking into account the individual characteristics of the body.
+For women with severe forms of endocrine diseases, for example, diabetes mellitus, as well as those with pathology of the heart and blood vessels, neoplasms, taking oral contraceptives is undesirable.
+Your doctor will tell you more about the effect of hormonal drugs on the body, since their prescription is advisable only after a complete examination, taking into account the individual characteristics of the body.

 CATEGORIES